jumbojett/docker-elgg-dev/README.md

    if they weren't supplied via enviroment variables.
 5. Depending on how you're running docker, you may need to expose ports.
 You can easily expose all ports by using `docker run -P ...`.

+# Example
+Replace `/path/to/elgg/clone/` with the actual path to you Elgg clone.
+Note that this will overwrite your settings.php and htaccess files!
+`docker run -p 8080:80 -e REINSTALL=1 -e ELGG_PASSWORD='asdfjkl' -v /Users/brett/Devel/elgg/:/app jumbojett/elgg-dev-environment`